ivanovdimitur00/Shakespeare-monkey/README.md

 ## Structutre
 Here are some of the important directories and files you need to know about this project:
-* `p5` - the folder with the p5.js library files;
+* `p5` - The folder with the p5.js library files;
-* `DNA.js` - the class containing the DNA of an object, the fitness calculation, crossover and mutation functions;
+* `DNA.js` - The class containing the DNA of an object, the fitness calculation, crossover and mutation functions;
-* `population.js` - the class that generates the initial population and manages it.
+* `population.js` - The class that generates the initial population and manages it.
 Contains the functions for generating a new population, fetching the best individual, monitoring the generation number and getting some of the individuals to send to the display;
-* `sketch.js` - the class containing the paratemters for the population such as size, mutation chance and target. contains the canvas, where everything in the simulation is displayed. contains the procedure for the simulation.
+* `sketch.js` - The class containing the paratemters for the population such as size, mutation chance and target. contains the canvas, where everything in the simulation is displayed.
+Contains the procedure for the simulation.
 <br/>

 ## Installation instructions